 Whilst every effort should be made to put people in control of their care and for them to be actively involved and influential throughout the planning process, the local authority should make it clear to individuals that the custodial regime may limit the range of care options available, and some, such as direct payments, do not apply in a custodial setting.
 Where an individual’s ability to exercise choice and control is limited by the custodial regime, this should be discussed with the individual and recorded as part of the care planning process.
 However, the plan must contain the elements as outlined in Chapter 10 Care and Support Planning, Care and Support Statutory Guidance (2016), including the allocated personal budget.
 This will ensure that the person is clear about the needs to be met, the cost attributed to meeting those needs and how, if applicable, the custodial regime limited the individual’s choice and control.

-The local authority should aim to ensure that consent is given so that individual care plans are shared with other providers of custodial and resettlement services including custodial services, probation service providers including Community Rehabilitation Companies, prison healthcare providers and managers of approved premises.
+The local authority should aim to ensure that consent is given so that individual care plans are shared with other providers of custodial and resettlement services including custodial services, the probation service, prison healthcare providers and managers of approved premises.
 For residents of approved premises, the local authority should always liaise with the responsible Offender Manager in probation services.

 7.1 Equipment and adaptations

 For those assessed as being in need of equipment or adaptations to their living accommodation to meet their needs, the local authority should discuss with its prisons, approved premises and health care services partners where responsibility lies.
 Where this relates to fixtures and fittings (for instance a grab rail or a ramp), it will usually be for the prison to deliver this.
 But for specialised and moveable items such as beds and hoists, then it may be the local authority that is responsible.
 Aids for individuals are the responsibility of the local authority, whilst more significant adaptations would the responsibility of the custodial establishment.